idkjs/old-code-update/UPDATING.md

 npm i -D IwanKaramazow/FastReplaceString
 ```

-Lets create a script call `reasonreactupdate.sh` and put this in it:
+Lets create a script called `reasonreactupdate.sh` and put this in it:

 ```sh
 #!/bin/zsh